It seems that one of the most popular questions we get is:

 The lender has no desire to foreclose and sell the property independently.
 Still, if the family is not attempting to sell the property and repay the loan, the lender must eventually step in to facilitate the repayment.
 As with a forward mortgage, all remaining equity stays with the heirs when the loan is paid off.
 If there is a shortfall in the amount owed and the home’s current market value, the heirs will own nothing, and the lender cannot look to any other assets to repay that money.
 FHA will cover any losses, as all reverse mortgages are non-recourse loans.

 Deed in Lieu of Foreclosure

-They can’t always do it, but when they can, it is quicker and if your heir has decided they do not want to be involved in selling the home or that there is no benefit to it, it may be easier for them.
+Suppose your heirs find themselves inheriting an upside-down home.
+In that case, they are not obligated for any shortfall on the loan.
+We suggest you contact the lender regarding a Deed in Lieu of Foreclosure, where the lender accepts a Deed instead of going through the foreclosure process.
+They can’t always do it, but when they can, it is quicker, and if your heir has decided they do not want to be involved in selling the home or that there is no benefit, it may be easier for them.

 Reverse Mortgages are Non-Recourse Loans